 Theo's lease in Nashville was ending.
 Something had to give.

 The question was where.
 They both wanted somewhere new — a fresh start, a city that belonged to both of them equally, not a compromise but a choice.
 The only snag was timing: Alyssa couldn't leave New Jersey until Open Enrollment Period ended in January (her work was in health insurance).
 So wherever they were going, they'd have to wait.
+At least a little while.

 He took the leap.
-Marched into that office and said essentially that (but nicer).
+Marched into that office and said essentially just that (but nicer).
 Twice.
 After the second time, and some deliberation, they finally gave him the go-ahead.

 They spent the holidays attached at the hip, bouncing between families, celebrating Christmas and Hanukkah and New Year's, and life in general like the newly minted unit they were.